 In our work, we also implement our visual SLAM framework based on PTAM, to enable autonomous navigation of an MAV, because of its robustness and its ability to generate an accurate map with a large number of map points from the environment.
 To land an MAV on an arbitrary landing site, we implement an ORB-feature-based method for landing site detection, running in parallel with the visual SLAM.
-Furthermore, based on the existing map points, we show that it is possible to robustly estimate the 3D pose of the detected landing site even if the size of it is unknown.
-This is different from those methods that estimate a relative pose of an MAV with respect to a landing site only based on observations from the landing site itself.
-An example of such methods is the work in [13], which estimates the 3D pose of a camera for the control of UAVs by tracking a planar object with a known size.
-Since our pose estimation for MAV position control is provided by a SLAM system, high frequency landing site tracking and pose estimation become unnecessary without losing the final landing accuracy.
+Furthermore, based on the existing map points, we show that it is possible to robustly estimate the 3D pose of the detected landing site even if the size of it is unknown, and without re-triangulation from the landing site features as did in [5].
+It is also different from those methods that only consider the relative pose estimation of an MAV with respect to a landing site, based on observations from the landing site itself.
+An example of such methods is the work in [18], which estimates the 3D pose of a camera for the control of UAVs by tracking a planar object with a known size.
+Since our pose estimation for MAV position control is provided by a SLAM system, high frequency landing site tracking and pose estimation become unnecessary, while still maintaining the final landing performance.